lancenigel/lancenigel/README.md

 ## 📚 My Interests

-Apart from coding, I have a deep passion for staying active and exploring the outdoors.
+Apart from coding, I have a deep passion for staying well-rounded.
 Here are some of my favorite activities:

-- **Ultimate Frisbee** 🥏 - played the ultimate team in high school, playing recreationally to this day!
+- **Running:** 🏃 - currently training for a marathon!

-- **Swimming:** 🏊‍♂️ - helped out with lifeguarding a bit for Dynamo, swam for 10+ years
+- **Trying new foods:** 🍲 - have tracked a list of 200+ restaurants I've eaten at

-- **Hiking:** 🌲 - legal requirement of living in Vancouver
+- **Gaming:** 👾 - love anything to do with pokémon!

 Always open to making new friends or just to chat, so feel free to reach out to me on [LinkedIn.](https://www.linkedin.com/in/lancenigel/)